A New Form of Soft Supersymmetry Breaking?

-the magnitude of the correction is the same in both theories; the only difference is that for $\mathcal{L}_{\rm{SUSY}}$, $m'=m$, while for $\mathcal{L}$, $m'\ne m$, matching their tree-level behavior in eq \eqref{22}.
-The fact that diagrams \eqref{29} and \eqref{30} have the same corrections in $\mathcal{L}$ and $\mathcal{L}_{\rm{SUSY}}$ means that the following are the same in both theories: (i) the one-loop wave function renormalization constant for fermions and for nonAbelian gauginos, (ii) the one-loop correction to the coupling of nonAbelian gauginos with scalars and fermions, and (iii) the one-loop beta function for this coupling.
-It also means that all 2-loop diagrams for $\mathcal{L}$ that involve adding another loop to diagram \eqref{25}d when the gauginos in the loop are nonAbelian give the same result as the corresponding 2-loop diagrams in $\mathcal{L}_{\rm{SUSY}}$.
+the magnitude of the correction is the same in both theories; the only difference is that for $\mathcal{L}_{\rm{SUSY}}$, $m'=m=m''$, while for $\mathcal{L}$ with fundamental fields, $m'\ne m=m''$, and for $\mathcal{L}$ with conjugate fields, $m''=m'\ne m$, matching their tree-level behavior in eq \eqref{22}.
+Since the one-loop wave function renormalization constants for scalars, fermions, and non-Abelian gauginos is also the same in both theories, the one-loop beta function for this coupling is the same in $\mathcal{L}$ and $\mathcal{L}_{\rm{SUSY}}$.
+It also means that all 2-loop diagrams for $\mathcal{L}$ that involve adding another loop to diagram \eqref{25}d when the gauginos in the loop are non-Abelian give the same result as the corresponding 2-loop diagrams in $\mathcal{L}_{\rm{SUSY}}$.

+The vertex corrections of \eqref{30} using Abelian gauginos (instead of non-Abelian) are different between $\mathcal{L}$ and $\mathcal{L}_{\rm{SUSY}}$.
+But in $\mathcal{L}$ the vertex with Abelian gauginos has the same one-loop correction as the vertex for non-Abelian gauginos.
+As a result, the one-loop beta function for the gaugino coupling in $\mathcal{L}$ is the same when the gaugino is Abelian as when it is non-Abelian.